-Algae are a diverse group of plant-like organisms that occur in a wide range of environmental habitats.
-They are photoautotrophic cells that contain chlorophyll, have simple reproductive structures, and their tissue is not differentiated into true roots, stems or leaves.
-The term “algae” covers a variety of organisms that produce oxygen using photosynthesis.
-It is estimated that about 70-80% of the oxygen we breathe comes from algae.
-Beside producing oxygen, the algae provide food for fish and other aquatic animals.
+Algae are a diverse group of single celled, plant-like organisms that appear in a wide range of environmental habitats.
+They’re photoautotrophic cells that contain chlorophyll, have simple reproductive structures, and their tissue isn’t differentiated by roots, stems, or leaves.
+The term algae covers a variety of organisms that produce oxygen through photosynthesis.
+It’s estimated that about 70-80% of the oxygen we breathe is produced by these organisms.
+Besides, algae provide food for fish and other aquatic animals.

-Algal blooms usually take place in freshwater, such as lakes and water reservoirs as well as in marine milieus.
-They can be easily identified by colouration of the water ensuing from the high density of pigmented cells.
-Though many types of algae can form blooms, cyanobacterial harmful algal blooms (CyanoHABs) have the potential to produce toxins that are dangerous to other organisms including humans, pets, and livestock.
+Algal blooms usually appear in freshwater sources, such as lakes and reservoirs, but can also occur in marine environments.
+They can easily be identified by the green coloration of the water, which comes from the high density of pigmented cells.
+Although several algal species can form blooms, cyanobacterial harmful algal blooms (CyanoHABs) are most potent in producing dangerous toxins that can seriously harm humans, pets, aquatic plants, and fish.